andordavoti/todoaholic/README.md

 ### Android:

 A [GitHub Action](https://github.com/features/actions) automatically builds the Flutter Android app bundle, and deploys it to Google Play Store Internal Test Track with [Fastlane](https://fastlane.tools/), when there is a push to the master branch or a PR merge.

-### macOS:

-Manual build and deployment through Xcode for now...

 ### web: